 About The Program

-The DYSA is an educational program presented by the OrangeMite Shakespeare Company in association with the Cultural Alliance of York County and is open to students in 4th through 8th grade.
+The DYSA is an educational program presented by the OrangeMite Shakespeare Company is open to students in 4th through 8th grade.
 The program seeks to support academic achievement, ignite passion and creativity, and enhance the self-esteem of the participants in the program through active engagement in the dramatic works of William Shakespeare.

-The program will run for two weeks over the summer from June 19th through June 30th at North Salem Elementary School, with public performances in OrangeMite's Elizabethan Theatre, The Barn at Tall Fir Acres on June 30th and July 1st.
-At the end of the program, participants will deliver a dramatic performance of The Tempest to an audience of family and community members, demonstrating one facet of improved fluency, comprehension, and creative skills.
+The program will run for two weeks over the summer from June 18th through June 29th at Weigelstown Elementary, with public performances in OrangeMite's Elizabethan Theatre, The Barn at Tall Fir Acres on June 29th and 30th.
+At the end of the program, participants will deliver a dramatic performance of The Comedy of Errors to an audience of family and community members, demonstrating one facet of improved fluency, comprehension, and creative skills.

 2017 Dover Youth Shakespeare Academy Focus

-Kinesthetic Movement - The history plays allow for ample action in the form of sword fighting and other choreographed movements that allow participants to kinesthetically experience the production without having to immediately learn lines.
+Kinesthetic Movement - This comedy allows for ample action in the form of physical comedy, such as fights between characters, which allow participants to kinesthetically experience the production without having to immediately learn lines.
+There are also opportunities for dancing and singing in this production.
 This gives individuals who learn in a more hands-on manner the chance to start right away.
-Choreography also presents students with another key aspect of live theatre, and students were given the opportunity to work with a professional fight choreographer.
-We plan to offer this experience again next year.
+Choreography also presents students with another key aspect of live theatre.

-Crafts and Design – Many students and parents cited the value of making their own swords and shields during the program this year.
+Crafts and Design – Many students and parents cited the value of making their own props during the program this year.
 Students worked exceptionally hard to make their props relate directly to the character they were portraying on the stage.
-Participants enjoyed painting and molding the duct tape, yard sticks, and cardboard into their props which they used quite frequently throughout the production.
-Doing another history play will allow for similar design opportunity, and presenting the chance to expand upon their existing abilities.
+Participants enjoyed painting and molding the food and plates for the banquet scenes and the nymphs enjoyed creating their own wands, which they used quite frequently throughout the production.
+This show will allow for similar design opportunity, and presenting the chance to expand upon their existing abilities.